 The majority of Sports programmes are self-commissioning; their commissioning process is different for reasons of rights procurement and is described separately below.
 News is also self-commissioning, which has relatively few qualifying hours for external suppliers.
 All these divisions have measures in place to ensure fair access and protection of external suppliers.

 The BBC has an Independent Executive working across all television output in the BBC whose role and remit is to ensure that external suppliers are dealt with fairly and transparently.
-The Independent Executive also sits on the Vision Leadership Network together with the Channel and genre Controllers.
+The Independent Executive also sits on the Television Leadership Network together with the Channel and genre Controllers.

 The BBC's commissioning process for external suppliers is exactly the same, whether the supplier qualifies for the statutory Independent quota, or not.
 The BBC monitors its own performance in terms of response rates to proposals and this information is regularly assessed by BBC senior management.

 Timetables for the commissioning process apply across all genres, any genres with exceptions are noted below.
 Although in each case the general, most likely, process is described, the BBC also operates fast-track commissioning for topical and other urgent commissions.

 Network television programmes are commissioned on a rolling basis and proposals may be submitted at any time, with exceptions where noted below.
 Proposals sent in to the BBC by external suppliers must be submitted through the BBC's online proposals system (e-commissioning) and be directed to the appropriate Commissioner.
 External suppliers will receive an initial acknowledgement of their proposal within one week from receipt, or sometimes an immediate rejection.

 Five weeks after acknowledgement (six weeks after receipt) external suppliers will receive a further response from a commissioning executive about the content of their proposal.
 This will either be a rejection or an expression of interest in discussing the idea further.
 If the proposal is offered development funding, then the timetable to commission will be subject to negotiation between the Independent and the BBC and determined by the development contract.
 Where the Independent chooses to fund their own development, the timetable will be mutually agreed.